hugopeek/svg-sanitizer-modx/README.md

 stripFill | Remove inline fill colors from file.
 Enable this if you want to control fill color with CSS, i.e. for icons. | 0 stripStroke | Remove inline stroke colors from file.
-Same thing. | 0 minify | Removes unneeded spaces and line breaks. | 1 inline | By default, the snippet strips the XML header and some attributes from your SVG file that are not needed for inline display..
-But if you are planning to use your SVG as stand-alone file, then you probably want to keep those elements in. | 1 removeRemote | See: https://github.com/darylldoyle/svg-sanitizer/#remove-remote-references | 0 cacheExpires | By default, the generated SVGs are cached for 1 year.
-You can change this to 1 for example, if you don't want it to cache anything during testing. | 86400*365 a11y | If accessibility is not important for you, or if you already have that covered inside your SVG, you can disable this feature by setting it to 0. | 1
+Same thing. | 0 minify | Removes unneeded spaces and line breaks. | 1 inline | By default, the snippet strips the XML header and some attributes from your SVG file that are not needed for inline display.
+But if you are planning to use your SVG as stand-alone file, then you probably want to keep those elements in. | 1 removeRemote | See: https://github.com/darylldoyle/svg-sanitizer/#remove-remote-references | 0 cacheKey | Sanitized SVGs will be cached inside this subfolder of core/cache. | svgsanitizer cacheExpires | By default, the generated SVGs are cached for 1 year.
+You can change this to 1 for example, if you don't want it to cache anything during testing. | 86400*365 a11y | If accessibility is not a requirement, or if you already have that covered inside your SVG, you can disable this feature by setting it to 0. | 1

 ## Why